cjsharp4/Crypto-Web-Application/README.md

 Final Project for my Distributed Systems and Architecture class at ASU.

+The focus of this project was to learn how implement RESTful and SOAP services that we created earlier in the semester into a web application.
+Some of the webservices were made completed from scratch and others were created by wrapping other APIs in code that gave the API new functionality (example: used coingeeko API to get cryptocurrency prices and wrote new code to get a conversion rate of USD to any desired cryptocurrency).
+The UI of the web application is rough, but was not the main focus of this project.
+Other features such as user account registration, sign in, cookies, user role authentication using Forms Authentication, global handlers, etc were also implemented.

+We orignally had our web application hosted on AWS EC2 instances provided by ASU.
+I have reverted the application to host the web services on localhost when starting up the program.

 Note:
 Since submitting this project, it seems that a new error with the captcha service used for registering an account has occured.